The role of torsion in holographic conductivity: Introduction

-Although one commonly assumes the GR framework, not all conceptions of gravity demand that spacetime has vanishing torsion.
+Although one commonly assumes the GR framework, not all theories of gravity demand that spacetime has vanishing torsion.
 For example, in order to formulate gravity as a gauge theory, one has to consider connection to be independent from the metric.
-A particular example is the Poincare gauge theory (PGT) \cite{blagojevic2002gravitation}, where gravity is introduced by localizing the Poincare symmetry.
-As connection is not \textit{a priori} determined from the metric, torsion is generically part of the system and spacetime is described by Riemann-Cartan geometry.
-Despite it's name, PGT has certain differences from the standard Yang-Mills theory and fails short of being a genuine gauge theory of gravity based on a fiber bundle structure (except in three dimensions).
+A particular example is the Poincare gauge theory (PGT) \cite{blagojevic2001gravitation}, where gravity is introduced by localizing the Poincare symmetry.
+As connection is not \textit{a priori} determined from the metric, torsion is generically part of the system, and spacetime is described by Riemann-Cartan geometry.
+Despite its name, PGT has certain differences from the standard Yang-Mills theory and fails short of being a genuine gauge theory of gravity based on a fiber bundle structure (except in three dimensions).
 There is, however, a way to formulate gravity as a genuine gauge theory in any odd number of dimensions, by describing it in terms of Chern-Simons (CS) forms \cite{Chamseddine:1989nu, hassaine2016chern}.
 In three dimensions, CS gravity without matter fields is classically equivalent to GR with cosmological constant.
 However, five-dimensional CS gravity differs from its GR counterpart.
-Compared to the GR action, the CS action in five dimensions contains an additional term quadratic in curvature, and it amounts to a very special case of the Lovelock action with enhanced gauge symmetry (larger than the usual local Lorentz symmetry).
-Moreover, the equations of motion of five-dimensional CS gravity do not demand zero torsion, even in the matter-free case.
+Compared to the GR action, the CS action in five dimensions contains an additional term quadratic in curvature, and it amounts to a very special case of the Lovelock action with an enhanced (A)dS (depending on the sign of the cosmological constant) gauge symmetry.
+Moreover, the equations of motion of five-dimensional CS gravity do not imply zero torsion, even in the matter-free case.